yellowbrickcode/MCW-Microservices-architecture/WDS/Whiteboard design session trainer guide - Microservices architecture.md

 ### Customer objections

 1. While we are interested in the microservices approach, we are still comparing Service Fabric with PaaS features such as App Services and SQL DB.
-Service Fabric seems relatively new, while App Services and SQL DB have been around for some time.
+How mature is Service Fabric by comparison?

 2. Microservices architectures are completely new to the Contoso Events team.
 If we were to go forward with Service Fabric, we would like to understand what skills the team can carry forward, and how much of a learning curve exists.